leoalmar/my-laravel-blog/readme.md

 This project is in progress.

-The purpose of this project, is to make a better blog platform using L5 and AngularJS.
+The purpose of this project is to make a better blog platform using L5 and AngularJS.

 ## Laravel PHP Framework